All Episodes

 I can just see the president in the Oval Office.

-First day, here's your daily intelligence briefing on the war on terror, the terrorists at Gitmo and so forth, and uh Obama looks at it and says, Huh, these guys are serious.
+First day, here's your daily intelligence briefing on the war on terror, the terrorists at Gitmo and so forth.

-I didn't know they were really existed.
+I didn't know they really existed.

 Hell, I thought this was just stuff people were making up.

-Supra constitutional courts, extra constitutional courts.
+Supra-constitutional courts, extra constitutional courts.

-We used to call these military tribunals going back to Washington's day, and certainly I thought really, I'll be honest with you, I thought the debate over military tribunals was done with the Civil War.
+And certainly, I thought, really, I'll be honest with you, I thought the debate over military tribunals was done with the Civil War.

 You know, Lincoln's assassins were tried in a military tribunal.